Adaptive Correspondence Scoring for Unsupervised Medical Image Registration: Results

 To quantitatively evaluate the registration performance, we plot the warped source image along with segmentation overlayed with ground truth shown in \cref{fig:main_result}.
 Our proposed framework is visually better across datasets with different modalities and frameworks.
 Both the quantitative and qualitative evaluations show that our proposed framework captures more accurate correspondence, validating the effectiveness of our proposed adaptive scoring.

-From \cref{tab:contour_table}, we note that both uncertainty weighting strategies, NLL \cite{kendall_what_2017} and $\beta$-NLL \cite{seitzer_pitfalls_2022}, did not yield improvements over the baseline.
+\cref{tab:contour_table} shows that both uncertainty weighting strategies, NLL \cite{kendall_what_2017} and $\beta$-NLL \cite{seitzer_pitfalls_2022}, did not yield improvements over the baseline.
 This observation indicates that optimization of uncertainty estimation cannot be approached with a simple joint optimization alongside image registration.
-Furthermore, we observe that adaptive regularization techniques, exemplified by AdaFrame \cite{wong_adaptive_2021} and AdaReg \cite{wong_bilateral_2019}, were ineffective in enhancing performance, which could be attributed to the computation of adaptive weights based on statistical assumptions of error residuals contrary to our proposed self-supervised learning approach.
-Additionally, a discernible decline in performance is noted when transitioning from Voxelmorph \cite{balakrishnan_voxelmorph_2019}, which utilizes ConvNets, to Transmorph \cite{chen_transmorph_2022} and Diffusemorph \cite{kim_diffusemorph_2022}.
+Furthermore, we observe that adaptive regularization techniques, exemplified by AdaFrame \cite{wong_adaptive_2021} and AdaReg \cite{wong_bilateral_2019}, were ineffective in enhancing performance, which could be attributed to the computation of adaptive weights based on statistical assumptions of error residuals contrary to our proposed unsupervised learning approach.
+We note a discernible decline in performance when transitioning from Voxelmorph \cite{balakrishnan_voxelmorph_2019}, which utilizes ConvNets, to Transmorph \cite{chen_transmorph_2022} and Diffusemorph \cite{kim_diffusemorph_2022}.
 This decline underscores the challenges faced by transformer and diffusion-based models when applied to datasets comprising smaller-scale medical images.
+We also present some failure cases in the Supp.
+Mat., where the myocardium (typically challenging due to irregular volumes) is considerably thin.